 Organisations to Support

 These offices were set up to work with local people to promote tourism within their areas.
 They offer a variety of tours, experiences and information which support the local economy and help tourists to enjoy some amazing parts of the country.
-At the moment there are offices in Karakol, Jyrgalan and Osh who can answer all your questions and offer everything from maps and gear hire to craft courses and walking tours.
+At the moment there are offices in Karakol, Jyrgalan, Osh and South Shore at the Issyk Kul, who can answer all your questions and offer everything from maps and gear hire to craft courses and walking tours.

 Fat Cat Café